rygwdn/obsidian-mcp-plugin/README.md

 ## Available Tools

 ### File Management
-- `list_files`: Lists files and folders in a specified directory.
-- `get_file_contents`: Retrieves the content of any file in the vault.
+- `get_contents`: Gets the content of a file or directory from the vault, including daily notes.
+Accepts URIs like `file://path/to/file.md`, `file://directory/`, and `file://daily:today`.
 - `get_file_metadata`: Retrieves metadata for a specified file including frontmatter, tags, and headings.
 - `update_content`: Updates file content through append or targeted replacement operations.